 Optimize Your Images

 Every store owner tries to make their store more engaging by adding multiple images of products.
-While this greatly improves user experience, the large number of images and the huge image size could drag the store down.
+While this greatly improves user experience, a large number of images and the huge image size could drag the store down.
 While I am not advising you to reduce the number of images on your WooCommerce store (images are good for sales!), optimizing the images is the key to the store performance.
-The large size of the images also increases the overall page size that further degrades user experience.
+The large size of the images also increases the overall page size that further degrades the user experience.

 Use a Content Delivery Network (CDN)